-A specific type of dysfunctional eating, known as Orthorexia Nervosa, begins as a desire to treat or prevent illness or break free of “bad” eating habits but manifests into an unhealthy obsession with eating “good, pure, or clean” foods.
-This eating disorder is not formally included in the DSM-5 however it is recognized by eating disorder treatment centers and therapists alike.
+A specific type of dysfunctional eating, known as orthorexia nervosa, begins as a desire to treat or prevent illness or break free of “bad” eating habits, but manifests into an unhealthy obsession with eating “good, pure, or clean” foods.
+This eating disorder is not formally included in the DSM-5, however, it is recognized by eating disorder treatment centers and therapists alike.

-For example, it is not possible to live on fruit and kale smoothies without developing dangerous malnutrition due to vitamin and mineral deficiencies, but most of the more popular diets associated with orthorexia can be executed safely.
-The problem for many individuals is going down the path of a restrictive diet in search of healthy living can escalate into dietary perfectionism.
+The most popular dietary theories associated with orthorexia nervosa are clean eating, paleo, vegan, raw foods and elimination diets.
+Most of these more popular diets associated with orthorexia can be executed safely.
+The problem for many individuals is that going down the path of a restrictive diet in search of healthy living can escalate into dietary perfectionism.

 Treatment for Orthorexia Nervosa

 No matter what is behind the relationship between orthorexia and perfectionism, the simplest way to combat it is to remember a fundamental truth: perfection does not exist.
 More often than not, eating disorder treatment is necessary to overcome this battle.
-The psychotherapy approaches offered in eating disorder treatment can allow an individual to acknowledge the underlying feelings and triggers associated with their Orthorexia Nervosa and find strategies to develop healthy coping mechanisms and ways to live in reality without striving for perfection.
-In other words, treatment for Orthorexia Nervosa is more than “just treating an eating disorder”; there are so many deep underlying triggers that must be addressed.
+The psychotherapy approaches offered in eating disorder treatment can allow an individual to acknowledge the underlying feelings and triggers associated with their orthorexia nervosa and find strategies to develop healthy coping mechanisms and ways to live in reality without striving for perfection.
+In other words, treatment for orthorexia nervosa is more than “just treating an eating disorder”; there are so many deep underlying triggers that must be addressed.